Ed94/gencpp/Readme.md

 * def_using
 * def_using_namespace

-### Incremental construction:
+### Incremental construction

 A Code ast is provided but only completed upfront if all components are provided.
 Components are then added using the AST API for adding ASTs:

 * code.add( AST* )         // Adds AST with validation.
 * code.add_entry( AST* )   // Adds AST entry without validation.
 * code.add_content( AST* ) // Adds AST string content without validation.

-API:
+Code ASTs may be explictly validated at anytime using Code's check() member function.

+Interface :

 * make_forward_decl
 * make_class